 The drawbacks of wool include the exorbitant cost and the comparative low stain- resistance.
-This is mainly due to the dye and stain-absorbing nature of the natural fibre.
+This is mainly due to the dye and stain-absorbing nature of the natural fiber.
 Also, wool needs special care and is sensitive to chemical components in cleaning solutions.

 Olefin or polypropylene carpets are most widely used after nylon in homes.
 Olefin carpets are cheaper than nylon ones and have excellent moisture-resistant qualities.
-Olefin has good stain resistance and does not fade easily.
+Olefin has good stain resistance and does not fade quickly.

 These carpets have a few drawbacks, however.
 Since they are synthetic, they are not biodegradable and tend to off-gas.
 Olefin is less resilient as compared to nylon.
 It is not elastic, and is easily worn out and flattened in high traffic areas.